Oklahoma State Cowgirls softball

 The Oklahoma State Cowgirls softball team represents Oklahoma State University–Stillwater in NCAA Division I college softball.
 The team participates in the Big 12 Conference.
-The Cowgirls are currently led by head coach Kenny Gajewski.
-The team plays its home games at Cowgirl Stadium located on the university's campus.
+The Cowgirls are currently led by their head coach Kenny Gajewski.
+The team plays home games at Cowgirl Stadium which is located on the university's campus.

 History

 1977 AIAW College World Series

 The 1977 Oklahoma State softball team was the first Oklahoma State team to reach the Women's College World Series, going 25–13 and representing the Big Eight Conference in Omaha.
 The Cowgirls fell in the opening game to Kansas before rebounding to defeat Southern Illinois for the first Women's College World Series win in program history.
 The Cowgirls were eliminated from the tournament after a loss to Missouri State.

 1980 AIAW College World Series

 The 1980 Oklahoma State softball team won the Big Eight tournament title en route to a 34–20 record and second Women's College World Series qualification.
 In Norman, the Cowgirls rattled off two quick wins against Western Michigan and Cal Poly Pomona to move into the national quarterfinals.
-After being shutout by Indiana, Oklahoma State was eliminated after falling in a rematch to Western Michigan.
+After being shutout by Indiana, Oklahoma State was eliminated after falling in a rematch against Western Michigan.